Give positive feedback and connect with things you care about.

 - To unlike a piece of content that you or a friend has posted, just click the Unlike link that appears beneath the content itself.

-- To unlike a Page (which will also remove it from your Timeline), go directly to the Page, click below the Page's cover and select Unlike.
+- To unlike a Page (which will also remove it from your profile and Timeline), go directly to the Page, click below the Page's cover and select Unlike.

 Liking a Page means you're connecting to that Page.
 Liking a post from a friend means you're letting that friend know you like their post without leaving a comment.